vtexdocs/dev-portal-content/docs/vtex-io/App-Guides/vtex-io-documentation-making-your-new-app-version-publicly-available/using-the-docs-builder-to-publish-app-documentation.md

 hidden: false
 createdAt: "2023-04-26T16:05:00.000Z"
 updatedAt: "2023-04-26T16:05:00.000Z"
+excerpt: "Learn how to provide documentation for your users to follow in the VTEX Developer Portal"
 category: "App Development"
 seeAlso:
  - "/docs/guides/vtex-io-documentation-builders"
+hidePaginationPrevious: false
+hidePaginationNext: false
 ---

+## Using the Docs builder to publish app documentation

 If you are publishing an app, you might want to be able to provide documentation for your users to follow.
 The Docs builder allows you to do that, right here in the VTEX Developer Portal.